HAVE THE "IT'S A DATE" MINDSET

 PACKING ESSENTIALS FOR YOUR SESSION

-You'll definitely want to bring a bag!
+You'll definitely want to bring an adventure bag!
 Even if you don't anticipate bringing a lot of extra stuff with you two for the couples session, the bag is going to house your phones, keys and wallet during the session!
 Some things I suggest bringing along on the session aside from your wardrobe changes:

 » Hiking Boots - If you're planning on wearing heels of wedges/any footwear that could be problematic to walk/hike in, pack a pair of sneakers or boots so that you can change between spots.
+I very rarely get your shoes in photographs so might as well be safe and comfortable.

 » Fun Flask - Sometimes you just need a little liquid courage!
 It's kind of amazing what a difference taking a quick swig of alcohol before an engagement session can do for the nerves!